galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 title: "Setting up a Galasa project"
 ---

 In this section, you will learn how to set up an Eclipse project structure to accommodate your own independent tests.
-In time, we plan to develop a Maven archetype (a kind of template project) that will reduce this manual burden.
-But that is for a future release.

 ## A bit about Maven